-- Use Enable object breadcrumbs? to enable or disable object breadcrumbs displayed on on object mouse hover. - Use Show comment with object breadcrumbs? to enable or disable the comment visibility which comes displayed with object breadcrumbs.
+• Use Enable object breadcrumbs? to enable or disable object breadcrumbs displayed on on object mouse hover.

+• Use Show comment with object breadcrumbs? to enable or disable the comment visibility which comes displayed

 Use the fields on the Processes panel to change processes tab related settings: